Separability in Morse local-to-global groups: Separability of products

 In particular, suppose there is \(n \in \NN\) such that any product of \(n\) stable subgroups are separable in \(G\), and suppose \(H_1, \dots, H_n\) are stable subgroups of \(G\).
 Lemma~\ref{lem:props_of_stable_subgps}(2) gives that \(H_i^{a_0 \dots a_{i-1}}\) is stable for each \(1 \leq i \leq n\), so that the set \(H_1^{a_0} \dots H_n^{a_0 \dots a_{n-1}}\) is a product of \(n\) stable subgroups.
 By the observation above we may conclude that the set \(a_0 H_1 a_1 \dots a_{n-1} H_n a_n\) is separable in this situation. \end{rmk}

-In order to exploit the geometric edge given by the MLTG property, it is useful to choose coset representative that are geometrically meaningful, which we can do by the following remark.
+In order to exploit the geometric properties afforded by the MLTG property, it is useful to choose coset representative that are geometrically meaningful, which we can do by the following remark.

 \begin{rmk} Suppose that \(S\) is a generating set for group \(G\) and let \(H_1, \dots, H_n \leqslant G\) be subgroups of \(G\).
 Given elements \(x_1 \in H_1, \dots, x_n \in H_n\), there are elements \(y_1 \in H_1, \dots, y_n \in H_n\) such that \(x_1 \dots x_n = y_1 \dots y_n\) and \(\abs{y_i}_S\) is minimal among elements of the coset \((H_{i-1} \cap H_{i})y_i\) for each \(1 < i \leq n\).